- The Fatal error on your Windows 10 PC can be generated by corrupted files or out-of-date drivers, among other causes.

 - Follow the instructions to reset Windows 10.

-If the reset process doesn’t help, you might want to perform clean install of Windows 10.
+If the reset process doesn’t help, perform a clean install of Windows 10.
 Keep in mind that both these processes will delete all files from your C partition, so be sure to back up important files.

-Solution 12 – Check your hardware
+12. Check your hardware